parkingomat/cyfon/README.md

 ### Author: Jonathan Scott Villarreal @jonathandata1
 Distribution - Unlimited, you can use these tools anyway and anyhow you want to

-## CURRENT VERSION 1.4
+## CURRENT VERSION 2.0
+## NEW: Method 7
+> Subdomain Status Code, Get the status code for all subdomains and top level domain
-## NEW: Method 6
+## Update: Method 6
-> Subdomain RAKE, Pull current and historical subdomain data from a URL (you must install pup, see install instructions)
+> web based visual output

 ## VIDEO EXAMPLES